HeuristicSolutions/Heuristics.TestEngineerEval/README.md

 ## TEST 2 - Users are prevented from submitting duplicate email addresses

+**User story:**
-User story: "As a user that is trying to register a new account with an email address that already exists, I am notified that the email address is in use and I am prompted to perform the Forgot Password flow instead"
+"As a user that is trying to register a new account with an email address that already exists, I am notified that the email address is in use and I am prompted to perform the Forgot Password flow instead"

+**Repro steps:**
+1. Click the orange "Get Started" button in the upper-left part of the login page
-Write a UI test that tries to register an account with an email address that is already in use (e.g. listed on the login page)
+2. Fill out the registration form, using an email address that is already in use (e.g. listed on the login page)

+**Test requirements:**
 The test is considered successful if the user sees an alert message containing a link to the Forgot Password page:
 ![Already Exists Popup](https://github.com/HeuristicSolutions/Heuristics.TestEngineerEval/blob/main/assets/EmailExistsPopup.png?raw=true)

 ## TEST 3 - Admin users can search for other users by Role and Status

-User story:
+**User story:**
+"As an administrator user, I can search for Members by Role and Status so that I can easily find accounts in various busines states."

+**Repro steps:**
+1. On the login page, click on "Arlene Admin" to log in as an administrator
+2. In the main nav bar, click on *Admin -> Members*
+3. In the "Role" dropdown, select "Office Dog"
+4. In the "Status" dropdown, select "Applicant"
+5. Click "Filter"

+**Test requirements**
+The test should assert that:
+1. "Barky McBarksALot" is included in the search results
+2. The filter criteria (Role and Status) retain their values after the results are shown